Which Halfords mountain bike is right for you? - MBR

 Choosing from Halfords mountain bikes

 There are over a hundred different bikes called ‘mountain bike’ on Halfords website.
 That’s a lot.
-But by filtering two must-have features (hydraulic disc brakes and at least 9 speed gears) the field quickly narrowed own to 17 models to choose from.
-It’s these 17 bikes that this guide covers.
+But by filtering two must-have features (hydraulic disc brakes and at least 9 speed gears) the field quickly narrowed own to 21 models to choose from.
+It’s from these bikes that this guide covers.

 Normally it can be easy to narrow the choice down even further by choosing bikes that are best suited to your intended style of mountain biking ie. cross country, enduro, downhill and so on.